-- A best practice tool kit for the planning, programming, and implementation of capacity building projects.
+- A best practice toolkit for the planning, programming, and implementation of capacity building projects (available in March 2018).

 Initial project results are published as SAFE SEAS Concept Notes.
 These are work in progress documents that have the primary purpose of serving as consultation and discussion drafts.

 - Concept Note 1: Maritime Security Capacity Building: Spotting the Gaps.
 Discusses which methodologies are available for assessing maritime security sectors.
 Introduces the SPIP methodology developed and tested in the frame of SAFE SEAS.
 Keywords: Maritime Security Sector Reform; Capacity Building Needs; Maritime Security Strategies; SPIP Methodology.

 - Concept Note 2: Capacity Building and the Ownership Dilemma.
 Addresses the question of ‘local ownership’ in international capacity building and security sector reform.
 Keywords: Maritime Security Sector Reform; Capacity Building; Local Ownership; Dilemmas of Ownership; SPIP Methodology.